Mara Welton, Board Chair & Slow Food USA Governor

 Stephanie Gomory, Communications & Treasurer

-Stephanie works at a public relations firm where she helps organizations tell their stories to the press and the public.
-She hopes to promote freshness and fairness in the food system, especially when it comes to providing children with accessible and healthy meals.
+Stephanie works as communications director at the Vermont Natural Resources Council.
+She's interested in promoting freshness and fairness in the food system, and in helping to make healthy food more accessible to all.
 Stephanie also volunteers with Justice For All VT.
-In her spare time, she can be found perfecting her pizza dough recipe, exploring Vermont and its food co-ops, and trying to fulfill her much-delayed childhood dream of learning to do a cartwheel.
+In her spare time, she can be found perfecting her multi-purpose dough recipe (pizza, knishes, empanadas, anyone?), exploring Vermont and its farmers markets, and trying to fulfill her much-delayed childhood dream of learning to do a cartwheel.
 She lives in Montpelier.

 Maria Reade, Regional Captan - Southern VT